 He then starts clicking in my face "Are you all there?
 Can you just tell your boss I'm here", I'm cut off from my daydream, and snap back to the world of the living.

 "She's not home", I say so quietly I struggle to hear the words myself.
 I stare at the ground, actually hoping for one of the suits to interrupt.
-I start to consider if its physically possible to crawl inside myself and just Poof, no more Alex.
+I start to consider if its physically possible to crawl inside myself and just Poof, no more Alexandra.